-Metadata schemas and where to find them
+Metadata schemes and where to find them

-Metadata schema and data repositories
+Metadata schemes and data repositories

 Data repositories can use:

-- Standard metadata schemas
+Standard metadata schemes

-Since data repositories can require that submitted datasets must be described according to a specific metadata schema, it is recommended to consider in what repository your data could be published already at the beginning of your project.
+Since data repositories can require that submitted datasets must be described according to a specific metadata scheme, it is recommended to consider in what repository your data could be published already at the beginning of your project.
 Knowing what metadata will be required allows you to easily keep track of all that information, while collecting the data or performing the experiments.